 The benefits of new media?

-The truth is that new media has now become the media most of us consume.
+New media is the media most of us consume.
 Streaming, for example, has become the standard method to consume new kinds of on-demand content for both audio and video formats.
-The Connected TV industry is expected to reach $113 billion by 2026, making it a lucrative business for marketers, as Think With Google reports.
-Approximately 75% of all households in the US reportedly have access to Connected TV, according to Digital Dealer.
+The Connected TV industry will reach $113 billion by 2026, making it a lucrative business for marketers.
+Approximately 75% of all households in the US reportedly have access to Connected TV according to Digital Dealer.

-Importantly, on-demand content is specifically chosen by its viewers so the consumer is more invested and engaged in this kind of media than in programmed media such as traditional TV or radio.
+Importantly, consumers choose on-demand content and so are more invested and engaged in this kind of media than in programmed media such as traditional TV or radio.
 Audiences that choose specific content on specific platforms are clearly very valuable to advertisers.

 The same thing happens with audio streaming, which has overtaken traditional radio in many markets.
 Streaming audio apps have seen massive growth, with as many as 209 million people estimated to listen to online audio monthly according to Trinity Audio.